GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Your fortune said you need to make a donation.
-Follow the Paypal link.
+> 🥠 Never forget a friend.
+Especially if he owes you.

 ### Our Tech Stack